nayanAubie/msal_auth/README.md

   </array>
   ```

+---

 ### Handle `callback` from MSAL

-- Your app needs to handle login success callback if app uses [Microsoft Authenticator] app OR `Safari Browser` as a authentication middleware. `WebView` does not require it.
+- Your app needs to handle login success callback if app uses [Microsoft Authenticator] app OR `Safari Browser` for authentication. `WebView` does not require it.
+- Your app needs to handle the **login success callback** if it uses the [Microsoft Authenticator] app or `Safari Browser` for authentication. `WebView` does not require this callback.

 #### AppDelegate.swift